Ben, çayır gezgini.

 The soil feels dry,

-yet deep within,
+yet deep within

-there seems to be something waiting.
+something seems to be waiting.

 Birdsong has grown louder these days.